datasciencecampus/synthgauge/CONTRIBUTING.md

 including a minimal working example, where appropriate.
 Like other contributions, the development team review bug reports regularly and will aim to patch them as soon as possible.
 However, we cannot guarantee these changes will be prompt.
-If you comfortable doing so, consider making a code contribution addressing the issue.
+If you feel comfortable doing so, consider making a code contribution addressing the issue.

 If you find a security vulnerability, **do not open an issue**.
 Email